Life or Something Like It: Home media

+Production

 The majority of the movie was shot on location in Seattle, Washington, although portions were also filmed in downtown Vancouver, British Columbia.
 The TV station in the movie, KQMO, was actually real-life Seattle TV station KOMO-TV (the KOMO logo was altered on the set of KOMO 4 News and on several of KOMO's news vehicles, in addition to a few mic flags).

 Several KOMO personalities make cameo appearances; among them are longtime anchors Dan Lewis and Margo Myers (the latter moved to KIRO-TV in January 2005), weather anchor and Front Runners host Steve Pool, and weekend weather anchor Theron Zahn.
 Other KOMO personalities who made brief cameo appearances include People Helper John Sharify and reporter Michelle Esteban.

 Additionally, Vancouver news anchors Pamela Martin and Jill Krop, at the time both employed with BCTV, appeared briefly in scenes shot in the BCTV studios.

 Reception

 The film received generally unfavorable reviews.
-As of October 3, 2022, based on 121 reviews collected by the review aggregator website Rotten Tomatoes, Life or Something Like It has received an overall rating average of 27%, with an average score of 4.5 out of 10.
-Metacritic assigned the film a weighted average score of 65 out of 100 based on 42 critics, indicating "generally favorable reviews."
+On review aggregator website Rotten Tomatoes, Life or Something Like It has an overall rating of 28% based on 121 reviews, with an average score of 4.5 out of 10.
+The site's critics consensus reads: "Though Jolie is appealing, Life or Something Like It is too contrived and predictable to convincingly convey its message of stopping to smell the roses."
+Metacritic assigned the film a weighted average score of 31 out of 100 based on 32 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Jolie's performance in the film earned her a Golden Raspberry Award nomination for Worst Actress.